davebanerjee/davebanerjee.github.io/_posts/2025-01-16-stretch-reminder.md

 A screenshot of the full-screen stretch reminder.
 {:.figcaption}

 The python script can go anywhere, but I placed the script at ~/scripts/stretch_reminder.py.
 The plist file must be placed under the directory ~/Library/LaunchAgents.
+After creating the files, open your terminal of choice, and run `launchctl load com.user.stretchreminder.plist`.

 ~~~py
 # file: "~/scripts/sretch_reminder.py"